Product Manager Interview Questions and Answers (2025 Guide)

 How do I prepare for a PM interview?

 • Step 1: Research the company you're applying to.
 Learn the PM interview loop for that company.
-Check out our PM company guides for deeper insights into how companies like Adobe, Intel, Amazon, Stripe, Google, and more structure their interviews.
+Read our PM company guides.

-• Step 2: Choose one type of interview question for that role (product sense, behavioral, analytical, strategy, execution, technical, etc).
+• Step 2: Choose one type of PM interview question for that role, such as product sense, behavioral, analytical, strategy, execution, technical, or estimation.

-• Step 4: Compare your answers to the most popular answers to interview questions from people who landed the job.
+• Step 4: Compare your answers to answers from other candidates and expert coaches.

 • Step 5: Move between interview question categories and repeat.